Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Abstract

 \section{Abstract}

 McEliece and Niederreiter cryptosystems are robust and versatile cryptosystems.
 These cryptosystems work with many linear error-correcting codes.
 They are popular these days because they can be quantum-secure.
-In this paper, we study the Niederreiter cryptosystem using quasi-cyclic codes.
+In this paper, we study the Niederreiter cryptosystem using non-binary quasi-cyclic codes.
 We prove, if these quasi-cyclic codes satisfy certain conditions, the corresponding Niederreiter cryptosystem is resistant to the hidden subgroup problem using weak quantum Fourier sampling.
 Though our work uses the weak Fourier sampling, we argue that its conclusions should remain valid for the strong Fourier sampling as well.
-Our proof requires the classification of finite simple groups.

 \keywords{Niederreiter Cryptosystem, Quasi-Cyclic Codes, Hidden Subgroup Problem, Post-Quantum Cryptosystems.}